Waterdrips/waterdrips2.github.io/drafts/2020-01-17-inlets-pro.md

 The last step is starting the client on our Raspberry pi.
 SSH on there from your computer and run the command!

-If we have setup SSH correctly, and everything works as expected we should be able to ssh onto our Pi using the public IP
+If we have set up SSH correctly, and everything works as expected we should be able to ssh onto our Pi using the public IP
 ```sh
 ssh -p 2222 pi@178.62.88.252
 ```